entendr/landing/content/blog/04-what-else.md

 ---
 date: "2023-05-17"
-title: Calendars and Meetings
+# title: Calendars and Meetings
 description: the troubles of life
-routeId: "first-idea"
+routeId: "four"
 ---

 # Systems, Not Goals